enso-org/enso/doc/design/syntax/syntax.md

 future iterations of the Enso compiler.

-It should also be noted that it is not possible to implement orphan instances of interfaces in Enso, as it leads to difficult to understand code.
+It should also be noted that it is not possible to implement orphan instances of interfaces in Enso, as it leads to code that is difficult to understand.
 This means that an interface must either be implemented in the same file as the interface definition, or in the same file as the definition of the type for which the interface is being implemented.
 (TODO: To be discussed)

 Consider an interface `PrettyPrinter` as follows, which has a default implementation for its `prettyPrint` method.